pilotmoon/popclipweb/site/privacy.md

 When you access my websites, your visit will be recorded in my server logs.
-The logs record the page URL, date and time, referrer URL (if any), IP address, device type, operating system and browser.
+The logs record the page URL, date and time, referrer URL (if any), IP address, device type, operating system, and browser.

 My websites use no advertising or tracking cookies.
-Cookies and local storage are used for functionality such as purchase flow, user preferences and login sessions.
+Cookies and local storage are used for functionality such as purchase flow, user preferences, and login sessions.

 ### Forum

-The PopClip forum (<https://forum.popclip.app>) is self-hosted using [Discourse](https://www.discourse.org/) forum software.
+The PopClip forum (<https://forum.popclip.app>) is self-hosted using [Discourse](https://www.discourse.org/) software.
 The forum contains its own [privacy notice](https://forum.popclip.app/privacy).

 ## Mailing list